ParnianKhaleghi/AI-Bootcamp/README.md

 When you’re done, exit the environment with:

 <pre class="overflow-visible!" data-start="992" data-end="1014"><div class="contain-inline-size rounded-2xl relative bg-token-sidebar-surface-primary"><div class="sticky top-9"><div class="absolute end-0 bottom-0 flex h-9 items-center pe-2"><div class="bg-token-bg-elevated-secondary text-token-text-secondary flex items-center gap-4 rounded-sm px-2 font-sans text-xs"><span class="" data-state="closed"></span></div></div></div><div class="overflow-y-auto p-4" dir="ltr"><code class="whitespace-pre! language-bash"><span><span>deactivate</span></span></code></div></div></pre>

+# 🧩 system, user, and assistant
+This is a key concept for building chatbots with OpenAI.
+The Chat API uses three “roles” to structure the conversation: system, user, and assistant.
+Each role has a specific purpose.

+1️⃣ system

+Purpose: Set the behavior, personality, or rules for the assistant.

+Who writes it: The developer (you).

+When it’s used: Usually only once at the beginning of a conversation.

+Example:

+{"role": "system", "content": "You are a friendly tutor that explains Python concepts clearly."}

+Effect: Guides the assistant’s style, tone, and instructions throughout the conversation.

+Think of it as: “The instructions for the AI.”

+2️⃣ user

+Purpose: Represents the input/questions from the human.

+Who writes it: The user (or your code when you pass user input).

+Example:

+{"role": "user", "content": "Can you explain how loops work in Python?"}

+Effect: The model responds to this message, taking into account the system’s instructions and previous conversation history.

+Think of it as: “What the person is saying.”

+3️⃣ assistant

+Purpose: Represents the model’s responses.

+Who writes it: The AI itself (or in your code, you append the AI’s reply to the history).

+Example:

+{"role": "assistant", "content": "Sure!
+In Python, loops allow you to repeat code..." }

+Effect: Used as context for future messages, so the model “remembers” what it said before.

+Think of it as: “The AI’s reply.”

+🔹 How they work together
+conversation_history = [
+    {"role": "system", "content": "You are a helpful assistant."},  # system message {"role": "user", "content": "Hello!"},                          # user message {"role": "assistant", "content": "Hi!
+How can I help you?"}     # assistant message ]

+system → sets the AI’s behavior

+user → gives input or asks questions

+assistant → provides the AI’s answer

+The model always reads the entire list in order, so it can respond consistently and “remember” the conversation.

 # 🤖 Chatbot with Memory – Homework Guide